SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Summary

 • Eat a healthy, balanced diet.
-Your diet should include plenty or fruits and vegetables, especially deep yellow and green leafy vegetables.
+Your diet should include plenty of fruits and vegetables, especially dark leafy green vegetables like spinach, kale, or collard greens.
 Eating fish high in omega-3 fatty acids, such as salmon, tuna, and halibut can also help your eyes.

 • Maintain a healthy weight.
 Being overweight or having obesity increases your risk of developing diabetes.
 Having diabetes puts you at higher risk of getting diabetic retinopathy or glaucoma.

 • Get regular exercise.
 Exercise may help to prevent or control diabetes, high blood pressure, and high cholesterol.
 These diseases can lead to some eye or vision problems.
-So if you exercise regularly, you can lower your risk of getting these eye and vision problems.
+Regular exercise helps lower your risk.

 • Avoid smoking.
 Smoking increases the risk of developing age-related eye diseases such as macular degeneration and cataracts and can damage the optic nerve.

 • Know your family medical history.
-Some eye diseases are inherited, so it is important to find out whether anyone in your family has had them.
+Some eye diseases are inherited (passed down through families), so it is important to find out whether anyone in your family has had them.
 This can help you determine if you are at higher risk of developing an eye disease.

 • Know your other risk factors.
 As you get older, you are at higher risk of developing age-related eye diseases and conditions.
 It is important to know your risk factors because you may be able to lower your risk by changing some behaviors.